 Upper respiratory infections: Drooling can signal an infection of the nose, throat, or sinuses.
 Dogs that live in homes or shelters with other pets have a higher risk.
 Stress is also a factor.
 Only your vet can properly treat an infection.
-But you can take steps to protect your dog: Keep him indoors, away from other pets, and wash your hands between handling different animals.
+But you can take steps to protect your dog: Keep them indoors, away from other pets, and wash your hands between handling different animals.

 You’re the best judge of your dog’s behavior.
 If they are acting strange for more than a day, seem stressed, or are not eating and playing as usual, it’s wise to see a vet.